Chart Color Schemes

 Roxburgh Park (South) - Somerton has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects likely to influence the region.
-Notable initiatives include Somerton Intermodal Terminal (Melbourne Intermodal Terminal), extending the Upfield Line to Roxburgh Park and Craigieburn, developing The Base Craigieburn, and upgrading Roxburgh Park Pavilion.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 13 projects that may impact this region.
+Notable ones include Somerton Intermodal Terminal (Melbourne Intermodal Terminal), Upfield Line Extension to Roxburgh Park and Craigieburn, Roxburgh Park Pavilion Upgrade, and Roxy Central.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.